guildai/guild.ai/pages/docs/runs.md

 guild ALIAS_CMD PACKAGE/MODEL
 ```

-For example, the `train` alias is used to run the `train`
+The `train` alias is used to run the `train` operation.
+In the example
-operation.
-In the example above, the following commands can be used to
-train the iris model:
+above, the following commands can be used to train the iris model:

 ```
 guild train